RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #352

+Made a quick new gametype code named curling for now... and hopefully it works out well.
+I just need to make some UX updates to it and then make it pretty or people will yell at me.

 ## #346, #347, #348, #349, #350, #351

 Spent SOOO many sessions figuring out the best piece configuration to prevent